phatnhse/android-container/README.md

 ```

-There are few additional adb commands might suit for you in some cases.
+Some additional adb commands that helps you avoid flaky tests in some common cases:

 ```shell
 # Disable soft keyboard